15 facts about financial aid eligibility

 • The College Scholarship Service (CSS/Financial Aid Profile), used by some private schools may require you to report income of up to four people if the original parents are divorced and both remarry.

-10. Grandparent-owned 529 plans can negatively affect financial aid eligibility
+10. Grandparent-owned 529 plans can positively affect financial aid eligibility

 11. Colleges view vacation home equity as a liquid asset